Whom the Gods Would Destroy

-Whom the Gods Would Destroy is a novel written by Richard P. Powell.
-It was published in 1970 by Charles Scribner's Sons in New York City.
+Whom the Gods Would Destroy is a historical novel written by Richard P. Powell and published in 1970 by Charles Scribner's Sons.
 The title is currently out of print but available as an Amazon Kindle book.

-The story is narrated from the point of view of a young boy named Helios who grows up during the Trojan War.
+The story is set during the Trojan War and is narrated by a boy named Helios, who claims to be the illegitimate son of Priam.

 Characters

 The following fictional characters were invented for the novel.